-Host countries are struggling to attend to the needs of fleeing Venezuelans, who travel with little more than the clothing on their backs.
+Host countries (Colombia, Brazil, Peru and Ecuador) are struggling to attend to the needs of fleeing Venezuelans, who travel with little more than the clothing on their backs.
 Children are among those in urgent need of humanitarian assistance and seek protection from exploitation and violence.

 Explore facts about the Venezuela crisis and learn how you can help Venezuelans.